StarlingXWeb/starlingx-website/src/pages/blog/starlingx-intel-vran-boost.md

 ---
 Learn more about Intel vRAN Boost Kubernetes operator support in StarlingX 8.0. <!-- more -->

 The [StarlingX 8.0](https://www.starlingx.io/blog/starlingx-release-8/) release includes a new Kubernetes Operator to manage and configure the integrated Intel vRAN Boost accelerator in 4<sup>th</sup> Gen Intel Xeon Scalable processors.
-In this blog post, we will learn about Intel vRAN Boost Kubernetes Operator functionality in StarlingX.
+In this blog post, you will learn about Intel vRAN Boost Kubernetes Operator functionality in StarlingX.

 ### Integrated Acceleration for High-Performance, Energy-Efficient vRANs